zulucmd/zulu/site/content/getting_started.md

 {{% code file="/content/code/example_hooks_test.go" language="go" %}}

+By default, all persistent hooks found in the command chain are executed, starting from the command being run and ending with the root command.
+Set the `PersistentRunHookOrder` global variable to `RunHookOrderNearest` to execute only the nearest persistent hook, or to `RunHookOrderRootFirst` to execute all of them starting from the root command.

 ## Suggestions when "unknown command" happens

 Zulu will print automatic suggestions when "unknown command" errors happen.
 This allows Zulu to behave similarly to the `git` command when a typo happens.
 For example: